Community Code of Conduct

 - Email – Messages sent to firstname.lastname@example.org will be read and addressed by studio leadership.

-- Reports to the M3 Diversity and Inclusion (D&I) Committee – Violations to the M3 Community Code of Conduct may be reported using the button at the bottom of this page.
+- Reports to the M3 Diversity and Inclusion (D&I) Committee – Feedback to the M3 Community Code of Conduct may be reported using the button at the top of this page.
 These reports will be reviewed and addressed by the D&I committee.

 The M3 staff community follows the guidelines listed below in order to foster a space in which all can show up to work in a way that feels authentic for them and is relevant to their personal practice and goals.